-Level NARRATIVE WRITING LANGUAGE CONVENTIONS WITH GUIDANCE and SUPPORT FROM ADULTS 4 Exceeds Meets all expectations in level 3 Events unfold naturally and logically Effective use of precise words and phrases, relevant descriptive details, and sensory language to convey experiences and events NARRATIVE WRITING (W3) Mostly correct use of language conventions, and some above grade level skills used, for example: Meets all expectations in level 3 Varies sentence patterns for meaning, interest, and style Maintains consistency in style and tone Adequate use of correct sentence formation, numerication, conitalization, grammer usage and Guidance & Support 3 Meets Orients the reader by establishing a situation and introducing a narrator and/or characters (W3a) Organizes event sequence that unfolds naturally (W3a) Uses narrative techniques, such as dialogue, and description to develop experiences and events or show the responses of characters to situations (W3b) Uses a variety of transitional words and phrases to manage sequence of events (W3c) Uses concrete words and phrases and sensory details to convey experiences and events precisely (W3d) Provides a conclusion that follows from the narrated experiences or events (W3e) WRITING PROCESS (W4-W8) Uses clear and coherent writing in multi-paragraph texts that is appropriate to task, purpose, and audience (W4) WGASFA Develops and strengthens writing by planning revising, editing, rewriting, or trying a new approach (W8) WGASFA Uses a variety of digital tools to write and publish writing (W6) Reyboards/types a minimum of two pages in a single sitting (W6) Participates in shared research projects that build knowledge through investigation of different aspects of a topic.
-(W7) Summarizes or paraphrases information in notes and finished work, and provides a list of sources (W8) (L1) Uses punctuation to separate items in a series (L2a) Uses a comma to separate an introductory element from the rest of the sentence (L2b) Uses a comma to set off the words yes and no, to set off a tag question, and to indicate direct address (L2c) Uses underlining, quotation marks, or italics to indicate titles of works (L2d) Spells grade-appropriate words correctly, consulting references as needed (L2e) adults before writing: Check off what was done before the student wrote the piece being scored.
-Discussion Read aloud or shared reading Drawing Drawing Vocabulary word bank Shared or interactive writing Graphic organizer Language frames 1 2 Does Not Meet Almost Meets Unevenly maintains setting, characters, and plot May not write multi-paragraphs Uses some linking words/phrases Little use of concrete words and phrases and sensory details to convey experiences and events precisely (W3d Planning for writing is limited Little or no plot, or may be just a series or list of events Provides few details or descriptions Does not write multiple paragraphs Planning for writing is absent or disorganized Limited use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Uses verb tenses correctly some of the time.
-Uses some punctuation correctly Uses some sentence variety correctly Spells many words correctly Infrequent use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Writes few complete sentences or only simple sentences Has many errors in punctuation Has many errors in spelling and/or capitalization
+Level NARRATIVE WRITING LANGUAGE CONVENTIONS WITH GUIDANCE and SUPPORT FROM ADULTS 3 4 Meets Exceeds Meets all expectations in level 3 Events unfold naturally and logically Effective use of precise words and phrases, relevant descriptive details, and sensory language to convey experiences and events NARRATIVE WRITING (W3) Orients the reader by establishing a situation and introducing a narrator and/or characters (W3a) Organizes event sequence that unfolds naturally (W3a) Uses narrative techniques, such as dialogue, and description to develop experiences and events or show the responses of characters to situations (W3b) Uses a variety of transitional words and phrases to manage sequence of events (W3c) Uses concrete words and phrases and sensory details to convey experiences and events precisely (W3d) Provides a conclusion that follows from the narrated experiences or events (W3e) WRITING PROCESS (W4-W8) Uses clear and coherent writing in multi-paragraph texts that is appropriate to task, purpose, and audience (W4) WGASFA Develops and strengthens writing by planning, revising, editing, rewriting, or trying a new approach (W5) WGASFA Uses a variety of digital tools to write and publish writing (W6) Keyboards/types a minimum of two pages in a single sitting (W6) Participates in shared research projects that build knowledge through investigation of different aspects of a topic.
+(W7) Summarizes or paraphrases information in notes and finished work, and provides a list of sources (W8) Mostly correct use of language conventions, and some above grade level skills used, for example: Meets all expectations in level 3 Varies sentence patterns for meaning, interest, and style Maintains consistency in style and tone Adequate use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Uses verb tenses to show time, states, conditions; and uses noun-verb agreement correctly most of the time (L1) Uses punctuation to separate items in a series (L2a) Uses a comma to separate an introductory element from the rest of the sentence (L2b) Uses a comma to set off the words yes and no, to set off a tag question, and to indicate direct address (L2c) Uses underlining, quotation marks, or italics to indicate titles of works (L2d) Spells grade-appropriate words correctly, consulting references as needed (L2e) Cuidance & Support Level of guidance and support from adults before writing: Check off what was done before the student wrote the piece being scored.
+Discussion Read aloud or shared reading Drawing Drawing Vocabulary word bank Shared or interactive writing Graphic organizer Language frames 1 2 Does Not Meet Almost Meets □ Unevenly maintains setting, characters, and plot □ May not write multi-paragraphs □ Uses some linking words/phrases □ Little use of concrete words and phrases and sensory details to convey experiences and events precisely (W3d) □ Planning for writing is limited □ Little or no plot, or may be just a series or list of events □ Provides few details or descriptions □ Does not write multiple paragraphs □ Planning for writing is absent or disorganized Limited use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Uses verb tenses correctly some of the time.
+Uses some punctuation correctly Uses some sentence variety correctly Spells many words correctly Infrequent use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Writes few complete sentences or only simple sentences Has many errors in punctuation Has many errors in spelling and/or

-• WGASFA: "with guidance and support from adults"
+[•] WGASFA: "with guidance and support from adults"